nxt-insurance/nxt_schema/README.md

     - tolerate extra values and do not type cast
     - raise an error if there are keys not from the schema

-- Test if context is passed down to all nodes
-- Spec the different type systems
 - Implement optional keys for schemas only
 - Implement present keys for schemas only
 - Implement defaults for all nodes
 - Interface to register custom types / custom validators

-- Validator Registry
-    => Allow chaining validations?
 - Structure Errors
-- NxtSchema::Params => Use param types
 - NxtSchema::Json => Use json types, maybe even parse Json with Oj
-- What about transforming keys?
 - Should we allow to pass in meta data to any node - would be kind of nice to be able to access it required(:name, :String).meta(internal: true, required_for_pricing: true) required(:tariff, Enum()).meta(internal: true, required_for_pricing: true)